bap14/cl-devenv-docker/docs/index.md

 organization.
 You do not need to use Docker Desktop for this.
 This is intended for use with Docker, so any Docker service will work (e.g. Lima or Colima).

-## Core Services Installation / Configuration
+## Global Services Installation / Configuration

 Follow the [Global Services Setup](globalServicesSetup.md) guide to set up those services that are shared across all projects.